7 Why doesn’t God take away our suffering?Jill Loree2023-11-23T22:43:54+00:00

 Here’s something else we’ve also probably experienced: our pains take on a whole new face once we get a good look at them and see how we created them.
 If we can observe all this, without getting hung up in our demands for perfection, or in moralizing and justifying our misguided behavior, the pain will magically diminish.
 Poof, just like that, it backs off, even though the outer situation hasn’t yet budged.

-When we come to terms with our current reality—you know, the life we have so far created—we can then also accept that, yep, things are not perfect.
+When we come to terms with our current reality—the life we have so far created—we can then also accept that, yep, things are not perfect.
 And if we don’t now flip out and rebel against imperfection, many of our painful patterns will start to transform and—voilà!—we will begin to cause ourselves less suffering.

 What triggers us to rebel against any of this happening is our expectation—perhaps conscious, but just as likely unconscious—that life should be perfect.
 Ergo, we resist and we put up barriers, which of course does nothing more than cause more imperfection and suffering than life would otherwise offer up.